Eramosa River: History

 Charles Ambrose Zavitz, a professor at the Ontario Agricultural College, identified the Paradise area as being ideal for small-scale farming, as it was located on a floodplain too marshy for any agriculture which required wagons or other machinery, and suggested it as a place model prisoners could engage in penal labour and develop a prison farm.
-The first structures at the Ontario Reformatory was built on the banks of the Eramosa River in 1909 and received its first fourteen prisoners (called "trusties", as they were trusted to work without armed guards or shackles) in April 1910.
+The first structures at the Ontario Reformatory were built on the banks of the Eramosa River in 1909, and the facility received its first fourteen prisoners (called "trusties", as they were trusted to work without armed guards or shackles) in April 1910.
 Another popular site, the Rocks, was made into a quarry where materials such as lime and crushed rock could be mined and used for construction at the Reformatory.
 The prison and the Rocks were connected by a small railway that traversed the Eramosa River by way of a bridge that was also built by the trusties.
 The cornerstone of the Ontario Reformatory was laid down by Premier James Whitney on 25 September 1911, who ceremoniously crossed a concrete bridge built by the inmates just a year earlier before arriving at the prison.
 Inmates at the Ontario Reformatory were also responsible for landscaping and creating ponds along the banks of the Eramosa.
 Twice in the prison's history prisoners escaped the Ontario Reformatory by boat and rowed down the Eramosa River to Guelph before disappearing, leaving the boat behind.
 The Ontario Reformatory shut down in 2001, but the land remained property of the government of Ontario until 2019.

 The Rookwood Harris Woolen Mill, which was constructed on the banks of the Eramosa River in 1867, was abandoned in 1925.
 The first textile mill in the region, the machinery inside was powered by the flowing waters of the Eramosa while it was operational.
 A. J. Casson, a member of the famed Group of Seven painters, visited the site at one point to paint the mill and the Eramosa River.
 The building became a local landmark until it was closed to the public in 2007 when the structure (which had been gutted in a 1967 fire) was deemed unsafe.
 Restoration was undertaken on the structure (costing $850,000) by the Rockwood Conservation Area and it was ultimately reopened in August 2011.

 24-year-old Guelph resident Cody Thompson disappeared on 1 April 2016 after making a phone call made to his father from the area of the Boathouse and was registered as a missing person on 11 April.
 A police search of the Eramosa River shortly after turned up a fragment of Thompson's birth certificate.
 Subsequent searches of the river were made by both police and volunteers, and Thompson's remains were discovered on 21 May.
 A nine-month police investigation into Thompson's disappearance and tragic death determined that there was no criminal connection to the case.